Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 F.A.
 Cup Final Memorabilia Timeline

-50 FA Cup finals ago West Ham’s Bobby Moore lifted the famous silverware!
-An unforgettable moment in West Ham’s history which is well documented.
+On a glorious May day back in 1964 West Ham’s Bobby Moore lifted the world's most famous piece of silverware!
+An unforgettable moment in the clubs history which has been well documented.
 This feature traces 1964's triumph in an unusual and unique way.
 We recall how the day itself and the celebrations unfolded on a path of memorabilia.

 The journey commences when referee Ken Stokes blew the final whistle at Hillsborough after the 3-1 semi-final victory over Manchester United and finishes with the civic reception hosted by the West and East Ham Councils on Friday May 8th.